 Just 12.3% felt that support had improved – while almost a third of carers (31.6%) felt that support for carers has actually gotten worse since COVID-19.

 There is an urgent need for increased support for carers in many different forms; chiefly, financial support and better provisions to alleviate the toll caring can take on one’s mental health.
-This all starts, however, with an increase in awareness on the difficulties carers within the UK face – something that we hope this survey helps do.
+This all starts, however, with an increase in awareness of the difficulties carers within the UK face – something that we hope this survey helps do.

 Methodology